MarxMustermann/OfMiceAndMechs/README.md

 ## state of the game

-While there has been a lot of work sunk into this project, i'm still working on piecing a prototype together.
-I try to get it into a state where i can release a demo this year.
+While there has been a lot of work sunk into this project, i'm still working on piecing a prototype together and i'm nowhere near a complete game.
+My goal is to get it into a state, where i can release a demo this year.

-Start the game using the executeMe.py or executeMe.exe and press "new game" "play now" with your mouse to start playing what will be the normal game.
-If you want to try something less wild start one of the scenarios by clicking the "start specific scenario".
+The main game can be started by running executeMe.py or executeMe.exe and pressing "new game" "play now" with your mouse.
+The main game is pretty chaotic and confusing right now, so i'm currently working on toning things down and make them more understandable.

+There are more modes available, that are gameplay experiments of some sorts and can be accessed by starting the game and selecting "start specific scenario".